ACD:

 DATA MANAGEMENT SYSTEM:

-and update the data required to provide selectively routed 9-1-1 service.
+store and update the data required to provide selectively routed

 DDD (Direct Distance Dialing):